yliu-cs/SSR/README.md

 ## 📜 Citation

-Please cite our paper if you use PiTe in your work:
+Please cite our paper if you use SSR in your work:

 ```bibtex
 @article{journals/corr/abs-2505-12448,